simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 * Use email filters and folders to organize and prioritize incoming messages.
 * If you need more time to respond, acknowledge the email and let the sender know when they can expect a reply.
 * Avoid procrastination by addressing emails promptly and not letting them pile up.
-* If you are unable to provide a complete response immediately, send a brief acknowledgement to let the sender know you have received their email and will respond in detail soon.
+* If you're unable to provide a complete response immediately, send a brief acknowledgement to let the sender know you have received their email and will respond in detail soon.

 Remember, timely responses demonstrate professionalism and respect for others' time, helping to build and maintain strong relationships.